United Kingdom and the American Civil War: Possibility of recognizing Confederacy

-There is now a statue of Lincoln in Manchester, with an extract from his letter carved on the plinth.
+There is now a statue of Lincoln in Albert Square, Manchester with an extract from his letter carved on the plinth.

 Lincoln became a hero amongst the British working class with progressive views.
 His portrait, often alongside that of Garibaldi, adorned many parlour walls.
 One can still be seen in the boyhood home of David Lloyd George, now part of the Lloyd George Museum.

 The decisive factor, in the fall of 1862 and increasingly thereafter was the Battle of Antietam and what grew out of it.
 Lee's invasion was a failure at Antietam, and he barely escaped back to Virginia.
 It was now obvious that no final, conclusive Confederate triumph could be anticipated.
-The swift recession of the high Confederate tide was as visible in Britain as in America, and in the end, Palmerston and Russell dropped any notion of bringing a mediation-recognition program before the cabinet.
+Thus, the British held off from recognizing the Confederacy.

 Richard Cobden was prominent among anti-interventionist politician and, in a speech in 1862, declared that "‘it would be cheaper to keep the whole population of the cotton districts [...] on turtle, champagne and venison than to send to America to obtain cotton by force of arms".